What do you want to become?

 He or she might also be responsible for issuing required music to Conductors (or Music Directors), and those involved in orchestras.
-In addition, the Music Librarian might track certain selections of music that has been broadcasted by using their computer.
+In addition, the Music Librarian might track certain selections of music used in broadcasts.
 Lastly, the Music Librarian might listen to music in an attempt to verify its quality meets broadcast standards.

-Salaries depend on the type of work the Librarian is performing, but all things considered, he or she might earn anything from $25,000 to $75,000 on average.
+Salaries depend on the type of work the Librarian is performing, but all things considered, he or she might earn anything from $40,000 on up.
 Those working in a public library earn considerably less than those who are employed by a band or major orchestra.

-Because of the fact that Music Librarians can work at a variety of locations, including colleges, universities, conservatories, libraries, bands, choruses, TV stations or radio stations, or with bands, orchestras, or choral groups, employment prospects are fair.
-However, turnover is low, making prospects worse in some industries when compared to others.
+Because of the fact that Music Librarians can work at a variety of locations, including colleges, universities, conservatories, libraries, TV stations or radio stations, or with bands, orchestras, or choral groups, employment prospects are fair.
+However, turnover is low.

 Generally speaking, there is almost no chance for advancement for the Music Librarian.
-Also, there is extreme competition, so if a larger, more prestigious role became available, there would be many trying to fill it.
+Also, due to low turnover, if a larger, more prestigious role became available, there would be a great deal of competition to fill it.
 The main way to advance is to find a job with a larger library, station, etc. Also, Music Librarians can be promoted to administrator positions.

 Education and Training

 The Music Librarian will be required to hold at least an undergraduate degree in a variety of subjects, but most commonly music theory or history.
 With that said, some positions require a dual major in music and library sciences.
 Librarians are required to hold a masters degree, usually in Library Sciences.

 Experience, Skills, and Personality

 The Music Librarian should possess basic library skills; prior experience in a music store or record store is also helpful.
 In terms of interests, the Music Librarian should have an interest in music, books and recordings.
 He or she should also be able to deal well with people, and depending on the position, they should be knowledgeable in foreign language.

 Unions and Associations